dotX-Automation/params_manager_cpp/README.md

     validator: function_name # This is optional
 ```

 Only fields marked with appropriate comments in the above examples are optional, the rest are mandatory; in particular, each parameter must have a `type` and a `default_value` field, plus other mandatory field that depend on the parameter type; moreover, `var_name` must be the name of a class member variable that can, optionally, be reassigned in real time to the most up-to-date value of the parameter, so as to track it.
 Note that validator routine names, which can optionally be specified for each parameter, must match those that you may have defined as instructed in [Modifying the node](#modifying-the-node).
-The `manager_name` value must also match the name you gave to the `PManager` object in your node class, and it defaults to `pmanager_`.
+The `manager_name` value must also match the name you gave to the `Manager` object in your node class, and it defaults to `manager_`.

 The idea is that this file is going to be used by a script to automatically generate code that calls various instances of the `declare_*_parameter` from the `rclcpp` API, which constitute much of the otherwise unavoidable boilerplate code.
 To do so, add the following lines to your `CMakeLists.txt` file: